 Keep him naked for the entire three days – this will be easy in the middle of summer since Bennett loves nothing more than to run naked and free through the house any day of the year.

-For a step-by-step for potty training, I like Save Our Sleep’s comprehensive guide.
+For a step-by-step for potty training, I like the guide from Save Our Sleep.

 My potty training toolkit includes all the gear I need for the long weekend as well as the lead up.
 I will start reading potty training books to Bennett a week before potty training starts and I’ll have the bed sheets and car seat protectors ready to go for the weeks after potty training starts.